haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 During every iteration, the HF Technical Track reviews the changes (updated design document, progress with the implementation, etc) to the proposal.
 Based on the feedback, the HIP is either:

-1. **Accepted**, in which case the HF Technical Track will propose a release date.
+1. **Accepted**, in which case the HF Technical Track has accepted the proposal, and it will be merged by the HF Technical Track members.
 2. **Rejected**, in which case the HIP is closed and no longer evaluated in the future.
 3. **Postponed**, in which case the HF Technical Track sets aside the HIP under some conditions.
 When those conditions are met, the HIP can be resubmitted.
 4. **Under revision**, in which case the author needs to continue the formal evaluation and address all the HF Technical Track feedback.
 Thus, the follow-up discussion is scheduled for the next iteration.
 5. **Dormant**,  in which case no changes have been made to a HIP in two iterations, it’s marked as dormant and both the PR and issue are closed.
 Dormant HIPs can be reopened by any person, be it the same or different authors, at which point it will start from the formal evaluation phase.

-When the author and the HF Technical Track members agree on the final document, it is formally accepted: assigned a number, and scheduled for a final formal presentation.
+### Updating Proposal Statuses

+If the author of a particular proposal wants to update the status of their proposal, they should either comment on the issue and tag an HF Technical Track member with a note regarding what status they would like to update the proposal to.
+It is good to be redundant and raise the question in our other fora as well: Slack and Discourse.
+However, Github should be the first choice.

-### Formal presentation (up to 1 month)
+### Formal presentation

+After a proposal is merged, the author will present KPI's and deliverables that define the proposal to the HF Technical track.
+During the next available Technical Track meeting after acceptance, the author or designated lead (as defined by the proposal) should give a short 5-10min presentation consisting of the following:

-During the next available Technical Track meeting, the author of the HIP presents the proposal to the audience.
+1. **High level summary:** the author will present the high-level abstract for what the proposal intends to accomplish.

-### Merging the proposal

-If the HIP is accepted, the HF Technical Track will propose a release date, and the proposal will be merged directly by the HF Technical Track members.
+2. **Timeline:** In what timeline, and should outline possible hurdles and risks that affect the timeline.
+3. **Resources:** What resources are required in order to take the project from start to completion.
+4.  **Contact:** Who is going to update the HF Technical Track members, and on what schedule.

+Once the formal presentation is given, the HF Technical Track members will track the progress over time at our ongoing meetings.
+This also gives the track members time to introduce themselves and and we can all get to know each other.
+Currently, HF Technical Track meetings are held weekly on Tuesdays at 11:30am-12:30pm UTC-5 (EST).

 ## Structure of the process